Mo-Mekawy/Dynamic-Page/README.md

 This function checks if the random background image is allowed based on the user's preference or local storage.
 If there is no option value in local storage, it checks if in HTML (allow) is the default option.
 If the option is not set, it returns.
 If the option is set to false, it sets the checkbox to false.
 If the option is set to true, it sets the checkbox to true and gets a random image first then changes it every 10 seconds.

 `changeLangTo(lang, direction)`
 This function changes the language of the website and the direction of the text based on the user's preference or local storage.
 It fetches a JSON file containing translations for the website's text and updates the text on the website.
-It also updates the direction of the website and the style of the settings aside.
+It also updates the direction of the website, the style of the settings aside and the alt tag of the gallery images.

 `createScrollToTopBtn()`
 This function creates a button to scroll to the top of the page and shows or hides the button based on the user's scroll position.